Teradata/nodejs-driver/README.md

 `BROWSER` | Browser Authentication, also known as OIDC Authorization Code Flow with Proof Key for Code Exchange (PKCE) | `user`, `password`, and `logdata` must all be omitted when using Browser Authentication.<br/>`browser`, `browser_tab_timeout`, `browser_timeout`, `oidc_clientid`, `oidc_scope`, and `oidc_token` are optional parameters when using this method.<br/>Browser Authentication is supported for Windows and macOS.
 Browser Authentication is not supported for other operating systems.<br/>The database user must have the "logon with null password" permission.<br/>The database must be configured with Identity Provider information for Federated Authentication.
 These tasks are covered in the reference Teradata Vantage&trade; Security Administration.
 `CODE`    | OIDC Device Code Flow, also known as OIDC Device Authorization Grant | `user`, `password`, and `logdata` must all be omitted when using this method.<br/>`code_append_file`, `oidc_clientid`, `oidc_scope`, and `oidc_token` are optional parameters when using this method.<br/>The database user must have the "logon with null password" permission.<br/>The database must be configured with Identity Provider information for Federated Authentication.
 These tasks are covered in the reference Teradata Vantage&trade; Security Administration.
 `CRED`    | OIDC Client Credentials Grant with client_secret_post for client authentication | `user`, `password`, `oidc_clientid`, and `oidc_scope` must all be omitted when using this method.<br/>`logdata` must contain the Client Credentials Grant request HTTP POST Form Data encoded as Content-Type application/x-www-form-urlencoded.<br/>`oidc_token` is an optional parameter when using this method.<br/>The database user must have the "logon with null password" permission.<br/>The database must be configured with Identity Provider information for Federated Authentication.
 These tasks are covered in the reference Teradata Vantage&trade; Security Administration.
-`JWT`     | JSON Web Token (JWT) | `logdata` must contain `token=` followed by the JSON Web Token.<br/>The database user must have the "logon with null password" permission.<br/>Your application must obtain a valid JWT from a User Service that is accessible to your application.
-The database must be configured to trust JWTs issued by your User Service.
+`JWT`     | JSON Web Token (JWT) | `logdata` must contain `token=` followed by the JSON Web Token.<br/>The database user must have the "logon with null password" permission.<br/>Your application must obtain a valid JWT from an Identity Provider.
+The database must be configured to trust JWTs issued by your Identity Provider.
 These tasks are covered in the reference Teradata Vantage&trade; Security Administration.
 `KRB5`    | GSS-API Kerberos V5 | Requires a significant number of administration tasks on the machine that is running the driver.<br/>For Kerberos Single Sign On (SSO), the database user must have the "logon with null password" permission.
 `LDAP`    | GSS-API Lightweight Directory Access Protocol (LDAP) | Requires a significant administration effort to set up the LDAP environment.
 These tasks are covered in the reference Teradata Vantage&trade; Security Administration.<br/>Once they are complete, LDAP can be used without any additional work required on the machine that is running the driver.
 `ROPC`    | OIDC Resource Owner Password Credentials (ROPC) | `logdata` must be omitted when using this method.<br/>`user` and `password` are required when using this method.<br/>`oidc_clientid`, `oidc_scope`, and `oidc_token` are optional parameters when using this method.<br/>The database user must have the "logon with null password" permission.<br/>The database must be configured with Identity Provider information for Federated Authentication.
 These tasks are covered in the reference Teradata Vantage&trade; Security Administration.